cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 {{</tab>}}
 {{</tabs>}}

-##  4. Enable authenticated origin pulls for zone
+##  4. Enable Authenticated Origin Pulls for zone

 Finally, use the Cloudflare API to send a [`PUT`](https://developers.cloudflare.com/api/operations/zone-level-authenticated-origin-pulls-set-enablement-for-zone) request to enable or disable zone-level authenticated origin pulls.